jcachayG93/Jcg.Domain/examples/petCatalog/PetCatalog.Domain/README.md

 Observe there are two types of domain events: ICreationalDomainEvent and INonCreationalDomainEvent

-Both implement the **IDomainEvent** interface wich has a single AggregateId property.
+Both implement the **IDomainEvent** interface, wich has a single AggregateId property.

 The difference is: